rabdulwahhab/random-soundcloud/README.md

 <br>
 <h4>WARNING:</h4>
 Use according to your own discretion and sensibilities.
-The content generated differs widely in nature and is likely to be explicit.
+The content generated differs widely in nature and is likely to be explicit at times.
 There's also a lot of garbage out at sea quite frankly.
 You've been warned.
 <h3>Running:</h3>
+0) `npm` all the dependencies.
 1) Once you have <code>node</code> and <code>nodemon</code> installed globally (npm):
 <br>
 <code>nodemon app.js</code>.